 As in the 2008 Scheme, the employee will pay contributions on any pensionable pay received during such periods of absence.
 Unlike in the 2008 Scheme, the employer will pay contributions on the amount of A P P.

+If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or before going on to no pay during ordinary maternity, ordinary adoption or paternity leave, they must be returned to the main section from the beginning of the next pay period, provided they are still on no pay at that time.

 When does A P P not apply?

 A P P does not apply during a period of authorised unpaid leave of absence, unauthorised unpaid leave of absence or absence due to industrial action.
 A P P should not be added to the cumulative pensionable pay for that period of absence.